-'distorted' information tarnishing the image of the state or any person.
-The punishment will be five years jail for a second offense. religious sentiment' under Section 28 of the draft law.
-The punishment will be ten years in jail for committing the offence for the second time. gathering information with the uses electronic devices secretly from the offices have been dubbed as a spying offence under Section 32 of the law.
+A maximum seven years jail has been stipulated for 'hurting religious sentiment' under Section 28 of the draft law.
+The punishment will be ten years in jail for committing the offence for the second time.

+Shooting of photos or videos, recording something or gathering information with the uses electronic devices secretly from the offices have been dubbed as a spying offence under Section 32 of the law.
 Responsible persons will face maximum